nationalparkservice/QC-tips-and-tricks/3_select_distinct_left_join/3_select_distinct_left_join.md

     #> 14 HA

 Next, I have introduced a single typo 'UAA' in the dataset.
-See if you can see it.
+Try to locate the error.

     #setwd("./3_select_distinct_left_join")